Lksimpson/NailDiseaseClassification/README.md

 Download the dataset from Kaggle
-Extract the files to a data/ directory in the project root Ensure the dataset is organized with separate folders for each disease class Update the dataset paths in the respective notebook files before training
+Extract the files to a data/ directory in the project root Ensure the dataset is organized with separate folders for each disease class Update the dataset paths in the respective notebook files in the `notebooks/` directory before training
 Note: You may need to create a Kaggle account and accept the dataset's terms of use

 For YOLO Detection (Roboflow):